Why Do People Believe in Superstitions?

 To begin with, we have to admit that sometimes events are just random, or at least with causes beyond our ability to understand at the moment.

 Many people point out the activities and the circumstances for their bad luck, but they cannot see what their own contribution to their situation is.
-Blaming and excuse makes a terrible approach to life.
+Blaming and excuses make for a terrible approach to life.
 It eventually makes looking for causes outside the control of oneself automatic.
 It is difficult for such a person to ever recognize the personal changes they need to make.

 But the habit of concentrating on who or what is to blame doesn't motivate a person to do what is necessary.
 Just the opposite!
 It is a big part of what causes bad luck, because it gets in the way of the three steps needed for success: